MarcoHassan/ETH-Smart-Contract/README.md

 $ pip3 install python-forecastio // to use darkspy API and download weather data.
 ```

-Moreover the python-solidity compiler package is dependent on the solidity compiler to be downloaded on the machine you are executing the program.
-To download the compiler you can choose one of the options available at [Solidity Compilers](https://solidity.readthedocs.io/en/v0.5.3/installing-solidity.html).
+The python-solidity compiler package is dependent on the solidity compiler on your local machine.
+You can choose the compiler version from one of the options available at [Solidity Compilers](https://solidity.readthedocs.io/en/v0.5.3/installing-solidity.html).

 Important is however to notice that py-solc cannot synch with the newest Solidity compilers.
 We decided therefore to download the version 4.0.25 of the solidity compiler which is compatible with py-solc.